Horizon Europe and the Green Deal

 - Technology Partner.
 We regularly collaborate in EU Research and Innovation Actions (RIAs) or Innovation Actions (IAs) to jointly advance the state of the art in our core R&D areas.
 These areas include e.g. semantic data integration, visual analytics as well as the extraction of knowledge from online channels and big data archives.
 We extract both factual and affective knowledge from these sources.
 Named entity detection, for example, aligns documents with events stored in a knowledge graph.
 Opinion mining then sheds light on the sentiment and human emotions expressed in the public debate about these events.

 - Data Provider.
 We operate a comprehensive content processing stack.
 A scalable Web crawler, for example, captures the Web sites of news organizations, companies and NGOs.
 In addition, separate modules ingest user-generated content from forums and online communities.
 Complementing such Web sources, we also collect content from various social media platforms.

 - System Integrator.
-A flexible REST API (Application Programming Interface) captures data streams from many different sources.
+A flexible Application Programming Interface (API) captures data streams from many different sources.
 The API allows integrating components across tasks and work packages, leveraging our highly scalable platform (databases, triple stores, distributed caching, etc.)